pgroonga/pgroonga.github.io/reference/pgroonga-versus-textsearch-and-pg-trgm.md

 ### Data load

-Here is a benchmark result of data load.
+Here is the benchmark result of data load.
 It's not related with full text search modules.
 Because any indexes aren't created yet.

 Elapsed time    | Database size
 --------------- | -------------